goradd/moddoc/README.md

 - iTmpl: The path to the index template file.
 By default, it will use its internal index template file.
 - pTmpl: The path to the package template file.
 By default, it will use its internal package template file.
 - t: Instead of writing out the html, will output the default template files.
 You can use these as starting points for your custom template files.
+- p: List of packages to ignore when generating documentation.
+Relative to root.
+Use : or ; to separate items.
+Do not start with a /.
+Packages that have no documentation will automatically be ignored.

 ## Tags
 Add the following to the bottom of a comment to prevent documentation from being